coming soon - 81 sunrises + 79 sunsets at Gould’s Inlet, St Simons Island, GA

 This series explores the concept of pleasure as nourishment in the midst of chaos, collective fear, and significant personal transition in the cold grey quiet of Boston winter, 2025.
 Drawn to the creamy texture, bold colors, and the yummy feel of painting with oil pastels, each element emerges from pleasure-centered movements, marks, shapes, and colors.

-Em sees marking art purely for the pleasure of it is a practice of fierce nourishment and a reclamation of inherent worth, particularly as a human navigating life + the dominant culture of supremacy, extraction, suppression + oppression in a queer, trans, neurodivergent, disabled body with CPTSD.
+Em sees marking art purely for the pleasure of it is a practice of fierce nourishment and a reclamation of inherent worth, particularly as a human navigating life + the dominant culture centered around of various forms of supremacy, extraction, suppression + oppression in a queer, trans, neurodivergent, disabled body with CPTSD.

 What Might Emerge?